harmanlamba/NameSayerGUI/README.txt

 ------------------------------------

 1) After starting the application, the application will make folders that it uses.
-2) Once the database recordings are populated you should see them.

 *) Note that the Program comes with a pre-installed database of recordings.
 Please read about uploading list/database if you would like to replace/append the pre-loaded database